brikis98/yevgeniy-brikman-homepage/_posts/2013-05-31-10-recipes-for-turning-imperative-java.md

 like this:

 <script src="https://gist.github.com/brikis98/5684134.js"></script> The
-logging statement is wrapped with an <code>isDebugEnabled</code> check to ensure that we don't calculate the expensive diagnostics info if the debug logging is actually disabled.
+logging statement is wrapped with an `isDebugEnabled` check to ensure that we don't calculate the expensive diagnostics info if the debug logging is actually disabled.

 In Scala, you can define lazy function parameters that are only evaluated when accessed.
-For example, the logger debug method could be defined as follows in Scala (note the <code>=&gt;</code> in the type signature of the
+For example, the logger debug method could be defined as follows in Scala (note the `=&gt;` in the type signature of the `message` parameter):
-<code>message</code> parameter):

 <script src="https://gist.github.com/brikis98/5684161.js"></script> This means
 the logging statements in my code no longer need to be wrapped in if-checks